dkrasne/visualizing_intertextuality/src/about.md

 Finally, each `word-level intertext` records at least one scholarly source (sometimes the original publication proposing the intertext, and sometimes a commentary), which are collectively stored in a `publication` table.
 (It is also possible to record an ancient work as the scholarly source, since occasionally the explicit recognition of an intertext goes back to a grammarian of antiquity.)
 This information is not currently displayed in any fashion, but it will eventually be shown when a passage is selected.

+Some additional information about particulars of the database and project can be found on the [Frequently Asked Questions page](./faq).

 ### Data Pipeline

 *Non-coders may wish to [skip this part](#visualizations)!*